rutkovskii/rutkovskii/README.md

 - 👨‍💻 My work for LyS can be found [Here](https://www.lystrategies.com/)

-- 🌱 I currently aim to improve quality and efficiency of my code
+- 🌱 I currently aim to write more efficient code

 - ✌️ Hit me up!
 I will be happy to talk to you!